mighty70/steam-guard-off/README.md

 # steam-guard-off
 Massively logs into steam accounts - enters a captcha - sends a request to turn off the guard - goes to the mail to click confirm

+I have uploaded large files to the release.
+Just download it and transfer it here with a replacement

 # Launching the bot

 unzip it somewhere.